Guide to Register Labuan Private Foundation

 b.
 Minimum one, either a natural person or corporate entity

 e.
 May also be a council member and one of the beneficiaries

 a.
-May include individuals, corporate entities or charities and are those who have vested interest in assets of the foundation
+Can be individuals, corporate entities or charities and anyone that have vested interest in assets of the foundation

 b.
-May be residents or non-residents of Malaysia
+Maybe residents staying in Malaysia or non-residents staying outside Malaysia

 a.
 Compulsory appointment